codingTempleDave/nov-2024-se/README.md

 - Open a terminal in the location you want this repository to be saved
 - Once there in the terminal, run ```git clone https://github.com/codingTempleDave/nov-2024-se.git```
 - The repository should download to your computer wherever your terminal defined
-- After more sessions are finished and pushed run ```git pull``` to get the latest version of the repository
+- After more sessions are finished and pushed open up the repository inside of a terminal and run ```git pull``` to get the latest version of the repository